 - Packages can be customized as needed

 - Risk-free cancel anytime policy

 - Affordable monthly monitoring packages ranging from $34.95 to $49.95

 #777 1st Security

-This family-owned and operated home alarm company has over 20 years in the industry.
-Their focus is on enabling their customers to create business or home alarm packages that fit their specific needs.
+This family-owned and operated home security company has over 20 years in the industry.
+Their focus is on enabling their customers to create business or home security packages that fit their specific needs.
 They offer customers a choice of DIY installation or professional installation.
 There is an installation fee that includes equipment and activation that can run anywhere from $99.00 to $199.00.
 There are many features that you will receive when you purchase a home security system from 1st Security.
-These include an all wireless smart monitoring that costs $19.99, notifications that will let you know what is going on around your home or business in real time, A home automation option, mobile app access so you can remotely control and monitor your alarm system and home automation and much more.
+These include an all wireless smart monitoring that costs $19.99, notifications that will let you know what is going on around your home or business in real time, A home automation option, mobile app access so you can remotely control and monitor your security system and home automation and much more.
 1st Security offers their customers 30 days to see if the system is a good fit for their needs.
 The people-monitored services ensure that a live person contacts you in the event of an emergency rather than a computer system.